ReScience-Archives/Rougier-2017/code/README.md

 ### Code repository

 Don't forget to update the license (default is BSD).
-You're free to use any Open Source license such as Apache, BSD, GPL, or compatable.
+You are free to use any Open Source license such as Apache, BSD, GPL, or compatible.

 See
 [the Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines)